Aceyalone

-Edwin Maximilian "Eddie" Hayes, Jr. (born September 30, 1970), better known by his stage name Aceyalone, is an American rapper from Los Angeles, California, United States.
-He is a member of Freestyle Fellowship, Haiku D'Etat and The A-Team.
-He is also a co-founder of Project Blowed.
+Edwin Maximilian "Eddie" Hayes, Jr. (born September 30, 1970), better known by his stage name Aceyalone, is an American rapper.
+He was a member of Freestyle Fellowship, Haiku D'Etat and The A-Team.
+He was also a co-founder of Project Blowed.
 Aceyalone is best known for his role in evolving left-field hip-hop on the West Coast at a time when the West Coast was dominated by gangsta rap.

 Career

 Project Blowed and Freestyle Fellowship

 Aceyalone emerged from the Project Blowed collective, considered to be the longest-running open mic hip-hop workshop.
 He began rapping as part of the group Freestyle Fellowship, which consisted of Aceyalone, Myka 9, and Self Jupiter.
 Later, P.E.A.C.E.
-Freestyle Fellowship developed a reputation for influencing a style of fast double-time rap used by rappers like Busta Rhymes, Bone Thugs-n-Harmony, and Migos.
+Freestyle Fellowship developed a reputation for influencing a style of fast double-time rap used by rappers like Busta Rhymes and Bone Thugs-n-Harmony.

 Aceyalone was part of Freestyle Fellowship releases of To Whom It May Concern... and Innercity Griots and a Project Blowed compilation in 1994.

 Solo projects

 Aceyalone signed as a solo artist to Capitol Records after the Freestyle Fellowship failed to break into mainstream radio with Island Records.

 Aceyalone released his debut solo album, All Balls Don't Bounce, in 1995.
 He returned three years later with the dark concept album A Book of Human Language, which was a collaboration with producer Mumbles.
-His third solo album, Accepted Eclectic, was released in 2001 and featured Abstract Rude with production from Evidence.
+His third solo album Accepted Eclectic was released in 2001, with features from Abstract Rude, Peace, and production from Evidence.
 He released Hip Hop and the World We Live In in 2002.
 Aceyalone's next offering came a year later, and was titled Love & Hate.
 The track "Find Out" was featured on the soundtrack to You Got Served.
 In 2006, Aceyalone released Magnificent City, a collaborative album with producer RJD2, followed by the Grand Imperial mixtape.

 Aceyalone frequently collaborates with producer Bionik, including on the 2007 release Lightning Strikes and the 2009 release Aceyalone & the Lonely Ones.
-Both albums explored different genres – dancehall and doo-wop, respectively – as part of Aceyalone's goal of "exploring the world of music through hip hop."
+Both albums explored different genres – dancehall and doo-wop, respectively – as part of Aceyalone's goal of "exploring the world of music through hip-hop."
 The Phil Spector-inspired Aceyalone & the Lonely Ones followed.
 Inspired by Spector's Wall of Sound, Motown and Bo Diddley, Aceyalone said: "I'm not from that era, but this is my ode to it.
 I'm just putting myself into that character as a showman and bandleader."
 Leanin' on Slick, released in 2013 with Decon Records, continued the retro flow of the previous release, this time taking inspiration from 1960s style-R&B and hot buttered soul.

+His songs have been featured in multiple NBA 2K video games, including 2K5, 2K6, 2K7, and 2K12.
+He is also a playable character in 2K9.